-Transferring mp3 Download Files From Your Computer - to iPod, Smartphone, Tablet, or CD.
+Transferring mp3 Download Files From Your Computer - to iPhone, Smartphone, Tablet, iPod or CD.

 1. First of all, make sure you have extracted the mp3 files from the zip file, so they are sitting on your desktop or in a computer folder - as iTunes will not locate the files if they are still in the zip file.
-(If for some reason you cannot open the zip file containing your mp3 files, it may mean that your computer did not come loaded with the free Winzip program - but easily fixed, you can download a free trial version of Winzip here) - then double-click the zip file to view the files, and drag each file out onto your desktop.
+(If for some reason you cannot open the zip file containing your mp3 files, it may mean that your computer did not come loaded with the free zip program - but easily fixed, you can download 7zip here) - then double-click the zip file to view the files, and drag each file out onto your desktop.
 Once the mp3 files are on your screen...

 2. 'Right-click' the first mp3 file